13 Awesome Pontoon Boat Accessories

 Along with boat buoys, a great preventative measure is to purchase rubber bumpers for the four corners of your boat.
 It's almost perfect protection, but there's a caveat: they look kinda ugly.

 I'd love to see Taylor Made make a thinner version of these bumpers in black or silver.
 When purchasing, be aware that there are two versions of these bumpers: one for more square cornered boats and one for more round cornered boats.

 - Time: 20 minutes

-I’m a technology nerd.
+I'm a technology nerd.
 I admit it.
-If it’s wireless and has a chip in it, I want one.
-Maybe that’s why I really like the idea of these cool accent lights for the interior of your boat that allow you to change the colors with an app on your phone.
+If it's wireless and has a chip in it, I want it.
+Maybe that's why I really like the idea of these cool accent lights for the interior of your boat.
+They allow you to change the colors with an app on your phone.

 - Cost: $250